Arsène Lupin (2004 film)

-Arsène Lupin is a 2004 French adventure crime film directed by Jean-Paul Salomé, based on the popular series of crime novels created by Maurice Leblanc.
+Arsène Lupin is a 2004 French-language adventure crime film directed by Jean-Paul Salomé, based on the popular series of crime novels created by Maurice Leblanc.
 An international co-production of France, Spain, Italy and the United Kingdom, the film stars Romain Duris, Kristin Scott Thomas and Pascal Greggory.

 Plot

 The film follows gentleman thief Arsène Lupin from a small boy, through the death of his father, and his adult years when he meets the strange woman, Joséphine, who appears to be immortal and uses a hypnotic drug to enslave people to her will.
 Arsène's ethos is to steal from the rich and deserving crooks.
 In this film he comes up against two parties, a secret society and Joséphine, who are intent on gathering three crucifixes which will reveal the secret of a lost treasure which contains secrets about Mehdi.